TCNOco/TcNo-Acc-Switcher/README.md

 ```
 All trademarks and materials are the property of their respective owners and their licensors.
 This project is not affiliated
-with Battle.net or Blizzard Entertainment Inc, Steam or Valve Corporation, or any other companies or groups that this software may have reference to.
-This project should
-not be considered "Official" or related to platforms mentioned in any way.
-All it does is let you move your files around
+with any companies referenced.
+This is not "Official" software or related to any companies mentioned.
+All it does is let you
-on your computer.
-The use of these names, icons and trademarks does not indicate endorsement of the trademark holder by this project or its creators, nor vice versa.
-They are only used to visually indicate which programs this project interacts with easily to the end-user.
+move your files around on your computer the same way you can.
+The use of names, icons and trademarks does not indicate
+endorsement of the trademark holder by this project or its creators, nor vice versa.
+They are only used to visually indicate
+which programs this project interacts with easily to the end-user.

 I am not responsible for the contents of external links.
 For the rest of the disclaimer, refer to the License (GNU General Public License v3.0) file: